March 12, 2024

 Protection for you and your family

 If you’ve just moved here with your family or are planning to start a new one, choosing the right private health insurance in Spain is crucial and can often be tricky.
 You want to make sure that the birth runs as smoothly and comfortably as possible with the peace of mind of knowing that you and your newborn will be protected.
 Check out this article for more info on giving birth in your new expat home: Spain.
 In the same vein, if you’ve upped and left your country of origin with your family and just moved to Spain, it is worth weighing up the options of family healthcare plans, which can often be not only effective in terms of cost, but also in terms of coverage for the entire family.
-To get more on the ins and outs of family health insurance plans and on why it makes sense to take a policy out for you and your loved ones, click here.
+More on the ins and outs of family insurance plans and on why it makes sense to take a policy out for you and your loved ones.

 Tailored to you